PhD programme in Reproductive Health and Science

 This 3.5 year Reproductive Health and Science studentship program is focusing on one of four main themes.

-• Translational gynaecology, including pelvic pain and heavy menstrual bleeding; endometriosis, adenomyosis and fibroids; and reproductive cancer.
+• Translational gynaecology, including pelvic pain and heavy menstrual bleeding; endometriosis, adenomyosis and fibroids; sexual health; and reproductive cancer.

 The programme is based at the Centre for Reproductive Health (CRH) within the Institute for Regeneration and Repair (IRR).